ST10303017/ST10303017_PROG7311_POE/README.md

 *   **Farmer-Specific Functionalities:**
     *   Farmer accounts are created by authorized Employees.
 Once logged in, Farmers can:
         *   Add new products (specifying name, category, and production date) to their individual profiles.
         *   View a consolidated list of their own product offerings.
-Production dates are consistently displayed in `dd/MM/yyyy` format.
 *   **Database and Data Seeding:**
     *   The application utilizes **SQLite** as its database, managed through Entity Framework Core (employing a Code-First approach).
     *   The SQLite database file (`AgriEnergyConnect.db`) is included within the `LocalDatabase` directory of the project source and is configured to be copied to the build output directory.